cmk/down-the-wabbit-hole/4-using-handles.md

 Note:
 - takes a stream of data inputs from somewhere (hadoop shuffle step)
-- can use the withModelConfig function we defined earlier to bracket the operation!
+- i told you way back at slide 10 or so that we would use withModelConfig before the end. this is the end.
+- recall that monadMask was required to run withModelConfig. liftWith lifts the entire computation into a masked state
 - runConduit executes the entire stream, returning the r
 - we'd kept r empty the entire time. last is going to grab the accumulated logs
-- we write the logs out (or blanks if they dont exist) and exit!
+- we write the logs out (or empties if they dont exist) and exit!
-- recall that monadMask required to run withModelConfig. liftWith lifts the entire computation into a masked state